oivheg/DoroAppWeb/README.md

 ## Introduction

-FriendlyEats is a restaurant recommendation app built on Cloud Firestore.
+FriendlyEats is a user recommendation app built on Cloud Firestore.
 For more information about Firestore visit [the docs][firestore-docs].

 This project is the starting point for the [Cloud Firestore Web Codelab][codelab],